 Boasting a meaty, stringy texture that absorbs moisture and retains the succulent flavors of the mushroom – this is the closest faux chicken substitute you’ll likely ever find.

 What more could you want than a healthy option that tastes great?

 Identifying Chicken of the Woods

 Because of the bright orange mass-like quality of the mushroom that tends to encompass tree trunks or the base of hardwood trees – this is a mushroom you can spot from far away.
-The mushroom tends to grow in shelves that range from bright orange or yellow at the base that then fades into a pale whitish color towards the outer edge.
+The mushroom tends to grow in shelves ranging from bright orange or yellow at the base that fades into a pale whitish color towards the outer edge.

 With the underside lined generously with tiny pores, this polypore mushroom releases its spores from small tube structures instead of gills – pretty cool right?

 Health and Safety for Chicken of the Woods